Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### Whatsapp (Not recommended at all)

 I CANNOT STATE THIS ENOUGH.
 DO NOT USE WHATSAPP.
 IT IS OWNED BY FACEBOOK WHICH IS BASED AROUND USER DATA.
 But aside from that, it is end to end encrypted.
 Uses the same encryption as signal for its calls and messages and is overall an okay platform.
 The policy changes should make you rethink your decision to pick it though.
-This is a closed source app meaning we have to take their word for everthing they say.There is a downside being that whatsapp requires phone numbers which can be traced baxk to you.
+This is a closed source app meaning we have to take their word for everthing they say.There is a downside being that whatsapp requires phone numbers which can be traced back to you.
 So it isn't private as per say the contents of the conversation won't be known.
 But it can be traced back to you using metadata.

 ### Signal (Reccomended alternative to Whatsapp)

 Signal is he industry standard when it comes to encryption.
 This is almost as good as whatsapp and has more secure features like verification of contacts using qr codes.
 Their calls and messages are end to end encrypted and their bussiness model relies on donations.
 They are open source and have been audited on multiple locations.
 Many people reccomend this.
-The only downside being that this and whatsapp requires phone numbers which can be traced baxk to you.
+The only downside being that this and whatsapp requires phone numbers which can be traced back to you.
 So its privacy levels are okay.
 So it isn't private as per say the contents of the conversation won't be known.
 But it can be traced back to you using metadata.

 ### Telegram (Never EVER EVER EVER USE THIS)